JuanPabloDiaz/freeForGeeks/README.md

 - [Deck of Cards](https://deckofcardsapi.com) is an API to simulate a deck of cards.
 The API provides access to a deck of cards.
 - [Bored API](https://bored.api.lewagon.com) is a free API for `random activities`.
 The API provides access to random activities. ⭐ [GitHub](https://github.com/drewthoennes/Bored-API)
+- [Dragon Ball API](https://web.dragonball-api.com) is a free API for `Dragon Ball`.
+The API provides access to characters and more.

 #### **Scraping**